francoisjacquet/rosariosis/INSTALL.md

 - `$DatabaseUsername` is the username used for authenticating the database
 - `$DatabasePassword` is the password used for authenticating the database
 - `$DatabaseName` is the database name
-- `$DatabasePort` is the socket port number for accessing the database server
+- `$DatabasePort` is the port number for accessing the database server

-- `$pg_dumpPath` is full path to the postgres database dump utility (pg_dump)
+- `$pg_dumpPath` is full path to the postgres database dump utility, pg_dump
-- `$wkhtmltopdfPath` full path to wkhtmltopdf for PDF 'printing'
+- `$wkhtmltopdfPath` is full path to wkhtmltopdf for PDF generation

-- `$DefaultSyear` default school year, should match the database to be able to login
+- `$DefaultSyear` is default school year, should match the database to be able to login
 - `$RosarioNotifyAddress` is the email address to send error and new administrator notifications to
-- `$RosarioLocales` is a comma separated list of the locale names of the translations (see `locale/` folder for available locales)
+- `$RosarioLocales` is a comma separated list of locale names (language packs, check the `locale/` folder for available locales)

 #### Optional variables

-- `$RosarioPath` is full path to RosarioSIS installation, you can define it statically for your installation or the runtime value derived from the `__FILE__` magic constant should work
+- `$RosarioPath` is full path to RosarioSIS installation, you can define it statically or the runtime value derived from the `__FILE__` magic constant should work
 - `$wkhtmltopdfAssetsPath` is path where wkhtmltopdf will access the `assets/` directory, possibly different than how the user's web browser finds it, empty string means no translation
 - `$StudentPicturesPath` path to student pictures
 - `$UserPicturesPath` path to user pictures